jlacar/jlacar.github.io/refactoring/revisiting-tech-debt.md

 Many organizations seem to think they can avoid paying interest by not going into debt at all.
 But that's not the point nor is it realistic.
-There's always something you don't know, don't fully understand, or couldn't have known before when you're developing software.
+There's always something you don't know, don't fully understand, or couldn't have known beforehand as you're developing software.
 In other words, you're always going to pay interest.
 That's the basic price of admission we have to pay regardless.
-The question isn't if you'll pay, it's how much you'll pay.
+The question isn't _if_ you'll pay, it's _how much_ you'll pay.

 How much you'll pay, of course, depends on how quickly and how often you pay off your debt.
-If you don't make regular payments on a loan, you'll get charged extra fees and your interest rate will likely go up because you're now a greater risk and liability for the bank.
+If you don't make regular payments on a loan, you'll have to pay extra fees and your interest rate will likely go up because you're now a greater risk and liability to the bank.

-Likewise, failing to refactor your program promptly and regularly will increase the risk and liability in the program and you end up paying more interest as all efforts to work on the program take longer and longer and your progress becomes slower and slower.
+Likewise, failing to refactor your program promptly and regularly will increase the risk and liability in the program, and you end up paying more interest as all efforts to work on the program take longer and longer and your progress becomes slower and slower.
 Worst-case scenario, the interest becomes total and you make zero progress.

 ## How to benefit from the Debt Metaphor